So, I’ve gone keto.

 When following the Keto Beginnings meal plan, I felt awesome almost every day; now there are better and worse days — but even the worst day is still better than I was before I started.
 And I’m getting more “better” days than “worse”, now.
 That’s the thing: Leanne Vogel’s approach is about figuring what works for your body, so there isn’t a standard template.
 Some people work best on oodles of protein, others on less; or need a ton of fats, or can’t do a lot; or need very low carb or do better with more carbs; or find they have sensitivities they didn’t know they had.

 Trial and error takes time, and can be frustrating!
 But I’m still working on it because I’m feeling much better, and every few weeks notice a new benefit.
-So, while I haven’t seen more weight loss, I am definitely getting healthier.
+So, while I haven’t seen much actual weight loss, I am definitely getting slimmer and healthier.
 And I think it’s good to learn this.

 I’m learning to listen to my body.
 I’ve learned how even sub-conscious restricting thoughts can lead to eating too much, particularly of the “wrong” thing.
 I’ve learned how to recognize actual hunger.
 I have freedom from being focused on food, and the next meal – I can easily go 6-9 hours between brunch and dinner!
 I’ve learned how super-sensitive my body is to stress.
 I’m taking the next step in healing my relationship with food.
 I’m learning my food sensitivities (hopefully temporary!).
 I’ve realized that I’m not getting enough carbs, even though I thought I was carbing up “a lot”, so I’m trying to up them further.
-I’m learning that recovering from surgery takes time, and it’s normal to not feel as good as I did before surgery.
+I learned that recovering from surgery takes time, and it’s normal to not feel as good as I did before surgery.
+I learned that you can go in cycles of feeling good, and then realize you’re not feeling so great – sometimes, it’s a step back (if that, it’s stress related, in my case), and sometimes it’s that I’ve healed enough that I can now recognize that something’s going on and needs additional support.

 I’m not doing this alone.
 By buying Leanne Vogel’s books (or by being hooked on her podcasts), I was able to join a private Facebook support group with thousands of incredibly kind, supportive, and knowledgeable keto-ers.
 I would not have made it past the first weeks if it weren’t for their advice and encouragement.
 It’s through their guidance, and my own work, that I’ve realized these things.